 White men Alan Shepard, Gus Grissom and John Glenn get all the credit for space race glory in the 1960s — not a shocker.
 But behind the scenes at NASA, black women Jackson, Johnson and Vaughan were key players who brainstormed how to put American astronauts on the moon safely.
 They were known as "human computers" for their incredibly complicated equations calculating orbital trajectories, but were rarely credited for any of their stunning successes.
 Only recently were their stories heard in the 2016 film Hidden Figures starring Taraji P. Henson, Octavia Spencer and Janelle Monáe.

 Famous words: "Know how to learn.
 Then, want to learn." — Katherine Johnson

-In 1903, Curie became the first woman to win the Nobel Peace Prize for her work in physics.
-She also became the only woman to win the award in more than one category.
-She is, without a doubt, the most famous woman scientist in history, especially for her work with radioactive materials.
+In 1903, Curie — born Marie Sklodowska in Poland in 1867 — became the first woman to win the Nobel Peace Prize for her groundbreaking work in physics.
+And get this: She also became the only woman to win the prestigious award in more than one category.
+Curie is arguably the most famous woman scientist in history — especially for her dangerous work with radioactive materials.

 Famous words: "Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less."